BA (Hons), FHEA

 Innovation

-You’ll be encouraged to question existing practices and look for new solutions, exploring diversity, niche market opportunity and develop empathic consideration for the local and global fashion industry.
-You’ll develop a portfolio of visual and written material to promote yourself in your continued professional development.
+You'll be encouraged to question existing practices and look for new and innovative solutions, exploring diversity, ethics, niche market opportunities, and by developing empathic consideration for the local and global fashion industry.
+You'll develop a portfolio of visual and written communication material to promote yourself in your continued personal and professional development.

 Level 6 (third year)